Summer 2016 UW Germanics Newsletter

 Study Abroad at the University of Washington: Spring in Vienna 2016 Our students produced this video as part of their final project, highlighting Viennese street food.

 For the German 390: Excavating Diversity in the Metropolis Berlin course (taught by instructors Kye Terrasi and Andre Schuetze), students were asked to collaborate on a final group project focused on diversity and contemporary Berlin.
-Leo Thom, Marilyn Moehlmann, Steve Benaloh, Sam Scherer and Eric Zhu chose to examine the burgeoning startup scene in Berlin and created a truly excellent project that showcased meticulous research on startups that was flawlessly condensed into their presentation… Read more
+Leo Thom, Marilyn Moehlmann, Steve Benaloh, Sam Scherer and Eric Zhu chose to examine the burgeoning startup scene in Berlin and created a truly excellent project that showcased meticulous research on startups that was flawlessly condensed into their… Read more

 For the final meeting of German 423 (Writing Travel: Migration, Translation, Memory) Jason Groves invited Michael Swaine, a colleague from School of Art + Art History + Design, to facilitate a walk.
 While German 423 explored the link between travel and narrative, particularly in the context of the mobility and displacement that is characteristic of life in Europe from 1989 to the present, class meetings were for the most part sedentary.
 Moreover, the classroom was windowless, which made it… Read more